lelegard/qtlinguist-installers/README.md

 most of them.

 So, having a solution to download and install Qt Linguist only is a legitimate requirement for translators.
-However, there is no official standalone installer for Qt Linguist available from the Qt project.

 Since such installers are real requirements, custom binary installers for Qt Linguist are available from many third-party download sites.
 However, there is a security issue here.
 We have no guarantee that the application they install is genuine and free of malware.

+This issue was partially addressed by the Qt project which proposes a standalone Windows installer for older versions of Qt Linguist [here](https://download.qt.io/linguist_releases/).

-### The project `qtlinguist-installers`
+## The project `qtlinguist-installers`

 The purpose of [this project](https://github.com/lelegard/qtlinguist-installers/) is to provide Open Source scripts to rebuild standalone binary installers for